maximkiesel1/Exploratory_Data_Analysis_Mental_Health/README.md

 - The generation with the highest suicide rate is the Silent Generation.
 The generation with smallest suicide rate is the Generation X.

 ## Summery
-You can find a summery of this analysis my [blogpost]
+You can find a summery of this analysis my [blogpost].

 [blogpost]: https://medium.com/@kiesel_maxim/this-analysis-of-the-top-30-countries-by-gdp-makes-you-think-about-mental-health-in-this-world-9c5e96e037bd